VirtualMetric/virtualmetric-docs/docs/tutor/read-device-data-to-cli.md

 :::note
 Some of the parameters here can be modified, some are **required**, some are **optional**.
 Check with the team for the specifics.
 :::

+For a chart enlisting the properties in the YAML file, see the [syslog file](../docu/tables/syslog-file.md) section.

 :::tip
 Multiple devices can be entered into the same YAML file, or multiple YAML files can be created to define device groups based on your needs.